Roman Catholic High School: Arts Building-Howard Center for the Arts (Wood Street)

+The School had an unveiling ceremony at the Howard Center on Jan.
+26 2023 in the Arts Center’s Black Box Theater and renamed the theater after award winning playwright Charles Fuller Jr. The theater’s new name was suggested by a student and adopted by the Board to be “The Charles H. Fuller Jr., ‘56 Theater. “ Fuller, is an alumni member of the Roman Catholic Class of 1956 and died in October 2022.

 Extracurricular activities

 Athletics

-Roman Catholic has been prominent in the Philadelphia Catholic League in basketball since the League's inception, winning 30 championship games since 1920.
+Roman Catholic has been prominent in the Philadelphia Catholic League in basketball since the League's inception, winning 34 championship games since 1920.
 In 2015, 2016, and 2018 Catholic High won the Philadelphia Catholic league Title (PCL), Philadelphia City Title (District XII), and Pennsylvania Boys Class AAAA (Large School) State Championship.

-Roman has also succeeded football.
+Roman has also succeeded in football.
 In the 2006 playoffs, Roman finished with a strong 9–3 record while losing to La Salle in the second round of the Catholic League playoffs.
 In 2007, Roman defeated Northeast Catholic and Father Judge en route to winning the Catholic League Championship, 10–9 over St. Joseph's Prep.
 This was Roman's best record ever at 12–2.
 This marks the team's second Red Division championship since the inception of the new Catholic League format, which began in 1999 and ended in 2007.

 Roman Catholic H.S. also has a rivalry with the public high school Roxborough High.
 This rivalry has started an annual Thanksgiving Day football game; a game Roman Catholic has beaten Roxborough at for decades.

 Boys Catholic High School is home to one of the most successful crews in North America, practicing for over ten months a year.
 Roman's crew team sculls (using two oars per man while rowing) rather than sweeps (using one oar a man while rowing).
 Recently it contributed a Lightweight Four to the Philadelphia Catholic League Rowing championships, finishing second in 2005 to Monsignor Bonner High School by six-tenths of a second.
 Roman's major sculling rivals are The Haverford School, Conestoga High School, and Malvern Preparatory School.
 In 2003 and 2005, two Roman students represented the United States at the Junior World Championships in Athens, Greece, & Brandenburg, Germany.
 In 2006, 2010, 2012, and 2016 the team won the Philadelphia Catholic League Championship.

 The school's golf team has enjoyed many years of success as one of the top teams in the league.

 The school's ice hockey team started in 1993.
 Since then, they have won 4 championships; 2000, 2002, 2010, and 2013.

 The school's baseball team has won two Catholic League Championships; in 1978 and 1992.
 The 1992 team had the best record in school history, finishing the season 15-1 (27-1 overall, losing only the final game of the regular season) after beating Bishop Kenrick in the Catholic League Championship game.